coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In this project I used a convolutional neural network (CNN) to classify traffic signs.
 I trained and validated a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/).
 After the model is trained, I tried out the model on images of traffic signs that I took with my smartphone camera.

+My final model results are:
+* Training set accuracy of 97.5%
+* Validation set accuracy of  98.5%
+* Test set accuracy of 97.2%
+* New Test set accuracy of 100% (6 new images taken by me)

 Here is the [project code](https://github.com/jokla/CarND-Traffic-Sign-Classifier-Project).
 Please note that I used only the CPU of my laptop to train the network.

 The steps of this project are the following: